 Mathematical skills learnt in previous years are extended and applied in a variety of contexts.
 Calculators and computers are used where appropriate.
 Problem solving tasks are linked to the topics studied, allowing students to apply skills in practical situations.
-General Mathematics is designed to suit most students and is sufficient to prepare them for continued study of General Mathematics in Units 1 & 2 and Further Mathematics in Units 3 & 4.
+General Mathematics is designed to suit most students and prepares them for continued study of General Mathematics in Units 1 & 2 and Further Mathematics in Units 3 & 4.